 All events are open events except the Championship in which only qualified teams may fish.
 Special events will have registration requirements noted separately.

-Top 10 points finishers in any PBC Trail will automatically qualify for Annual Trail Points Championship Summit Event which will occur in the spring of the year that follows.
+Top 10 points finishers in any PBC Trail will automatically qualify for Annual Trail Points Championship Summit Event which will occur in the spring of the year that follows if interest dictates.

 WILDCARD POINTS: Spring 2023 trail may include Wildcard Events.
 These events have no impact on qualifiers for the trail but points earned in these events can be used to drop lowest points event for teams.
 Wildcard Events pay out 85% on main entry fee and follow 100% payout on big fish and side pot (TWT).

 LAUNCH SEQUENCES: Preregistered teams will be randomly drawn for starting spots in each Trail Qualifier.
 After that, teams will be assigned a starting spot in order as they enter.
 Championship launch sequence is by points standing prior to event final.
 Tournament director will draw random positions for pre-registered teams in qualifiers 1-2 weeks before event start.